adamw/cdiext/README.txt

 }

 You must define a login page.
 This works in conjuction with restricting pages to logged in users only.

+If you want to add extra security on the page, set the security EL using the page builder.
+It has to resolve to Boolean.class.
+If the expression returns false user will get 403 Forbidden.

 12. Restricting pages to logged in users only
 ---------------------------------------------